 Regular, clear, engaging internal communications.
-During a recession it is more important than ever to give employees a clear picture of the future, share information as soon as it comes to hand and answer employee’s questions and concerns quickly and honestly.
+During uncertain times it is more important than ever to give employees a clear picture of the future, share information as soon as it comes to hand and answer employee’s questions and concerns quickly and honestly.

 The investment is small compared to the value.
 Effective employee communication during a recession can help;